 Eating healthy certainly DOES NOT cure disease and make you the healthiest person in the world, but eating poorly WILL make your health worse.

 One of the most helpful things you can do for your body is to eat healthy.
-Several reasons this is true is;
+Several of the reasons this is true are;

-1 – many people with chronic disease and illness are sensitive to chemicals and additives that are found in processed foods,
+- Many people with chronic disease and illness are sensitive to chemicals and additives that are found in processed food

-2 – refined sugars such as fructose and sucrose are not good for anyone (except maybe a diabetic in insulin shock),
+- Refined sugars such as fructose and sucrose are not good for anyone

-3 – good nutrition is found to benefit everyone, sick or not, it’s just better for you.
+- Good nutrition is found to benefit everyone, sick or not, it’s just better for you

-So with that said why aren’t we all eating healthy?
+With that said why aren’t we all eating healthy?
 Well, that is simple to answer.
-It’s harder, it’s more work, it’s more expensive, and most of us are addicted to sweets.
-So what should we do then?
+It’s harder, it’s more work, it’s more expensive and most of us are addicted to sugar.
+What should we do then?
 Well, we try our best to start eating healthy, one day at a time, one healthy food at a time.

-1. Eliminate or limit your intake of refined sugars, (i.e.: cookies, cakes, candy, soda, etc.), Many people will argue about fruit but the word refined is highlighted for a reason and fruits are definitely fine.
+1. Eliminate or limit your intake of refined sugars, (i.e.: cookies, cakes, lollies, soda, etc.)

-5. Eliminate or cut back your use of processed foods, (i.e.: frozen dinners, anything with a powder packet, anything with “sulphite”, etc.)
+5. Eliminate or cut back your use of processed foods (i.e. take away, fast food, frozen dinners, anything in a packet, anything with “sulphite”, etc.)

 Add your thoughts…